 Neil Patel, one of the world’s leading online marketers has pointed out the advantages of long-tail keywords over popular short-tail keywords in his article of Steps to integrate long-tail keywords within blog posts.
 He says that long-tail keywords perform 2.5 times better than short-tail keywords.

-Example: “truck finance” and “How do I become a truck driver in Australia” My team has managed to rank Harley Finance for number 2 for the short-tail keyword “truck finance” (this is, by the way very competitive keyword and the cost per click on AdWords is around $20) With the long-tail keyword, I don’t have to do any link building (getting other relevant sites point to Harley Finance – one of important ranking factors by Google).
+Example: “truck finance” and “How do I become a truck driver in Australia” My team has managed to rank Harley Finance for number 2 for the short-tail keyword “truck finance” (this is, by the way very competitive keyword and the cost per click on Google Ads is around $20) With the long-tail keyword, I don’t have to do any link building (getting other relevant sites point to Harley Finance – one of important ranking factors by Google).
 It just naturally rises up to the number 1 position.

 This article alone, has brought more than 9,000 new visitors to Harley Finance in the past year.
 The image below is the number of sessions generated by this article: